matrix007-creator/matrix007-creator/README.md

 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning preprocessing of data
 - 💞️ I’m looking to collaborate on data science related projects
+- 📁 Currently working in couchbase in the secondary indexing team

 <!---